lm2343635/Grouper-Server/README.md

          - url(String): the picture url of user's avatar
          - gid(String): group id of this user's group
    -  error:
-      - ErrorAccessKey(2003): Access key is wrong
+      - ErrorAccessKey(2003): Master key or access key is wrong

 3. Transfer
 ====